 The Bruce Highway is the main north-south route through the Bundaberg Regional Council area.
 The Bruce Highway bypasses the major activity centre of Bundaberg.
-To the north, Gin Gin Road connects Bundaberg to the Bruce Highway and Gin, and both Childers and Goodwood Roads connect Bundaberg to the Bruce Highway and Childers to the south.
-The region supports an airport offering daily flights and the Port of Bundaberg which is a bulk port handling sugar and molasses.
+To the north, Gin Gin Road connects Bundaberg to the Bruce Highway and Gin Gin, and both Childers and Goodwood Roads connect Bundaberg to the Bruce Highway and Childers to the south.
+The region supports an airport offering daily flights.
+The Port of Bundaberg is a bulk port handling sugar and molasses.
 The North Coast Rail line passes through Bundaberg and is serviced by the Spirit of Queensland, the Spirit of the Outback and Tilt Train.

-Major employing industries are health care and social assistance (43.3 per cent), education and training (22 per cent) and public administration and safety (23.4 per cent).
+Major employing industries are public administration and safety (31.5 per cent), health care and social assistance (22.8 per cent), and education and training (22.8 per cent).

 Education and training initiatives in Cherbourg include skill development in timber joinery and the cattle industry that contribute to council enterprises.
+Council also operates a Materials Recycling Facility (MRF) and Container Return Point which between both facilities employs approximately 12 full time staff from Cherbourg.